 The Sophos Settings pages open at the Protection tab, where there are tools to schedule scans and exclude particular drives, files and folders from checks.

 Advanced options include the ability to enable or disable multiple techniques used by Sophos to block common exploits.
 There's specific exploit protection for browsers, browser plugins, Java and more; prevention of privilege escalation, code cave utilization and APC violations; and further layers to fool sandbox-aware malware, prevent backdoor traffic, protect against DLL hijacking, and more.

 These lists are interesting, and it's good to see Sophos covering so many common attack vectors.
 But as almost all of these settings are highly technical, and turned on by default, they're unlikely to help most users.

 For example, even if you know that the 'APC violation' switch aims to 'prevent attacks from using Application Procedure Calls (APC) to run their code', would you be confident enough to know when it should be turned off, and what the consequences might be?
 (It's okay, we're not even slightly qualified to decide that, either.)

 It's good to see that Sophos Home Premium has at least some configuration options, and the ability to schedule scans and exclude particular objects is helpful.
-But the other settings won't make much difference to anyone, and overall the package is still distinctly short on settings and tweaks.
+But the other settings won't make much difference to anyone, and overall, the package is still distinctly short on genuinely useful settings and tweaks.

-Our positive experiences, along with decent results from SE-Labs and MRG Effitas, suggest that Sophos provides capable malware protection.
-But we would like to see Sophos Home covered at AV-Comparatives and AV-Test to get a clearer idea of how it compares to the competition.
+Sophos clearly performs well in some areas, then, not so much in others.
+There's not a lot of data to go on, though, and we would like to see Sophos Home covered at AV-Comparatives and AV-Test to get a clearer idea of how it compares to the competition.

 Blocking malicious URLs